 05:00 - 00:00 Midnight

 There are two sets of toilets at França station.
 One is located in a downstairs area and the others are located next to the station platforms.
-It is important to note that there are no disabled toilets in the downstairs area.
+It is important to note that there are no toilets for people with a disability in the downstairs area.

 To reach the downstairs toilets, head to the left on entering the station building and walk towards the 'Sortida Ciutat' sign.
 Head through the arches and down the set of stair on your left (there is also a lift here in case you need it).
 At the bottom of the stairs you will find men's and women's toilets.

 To reach the platform toilets, on entering the station building, head straight ahead of you to the main entrance to the platforms area.
 It is worth noting that there is sometimes security at this entrance to the platforms - you will not need a ticket to get through, but you may need to put your bag through a bag scanner.
 As you arrive at the platforms, turn left and you will see the toilets on your right.
-There is where you will find the station's one disabled toilet.
+There is where you will find the station's one toilet for people with a disability.

 The toilets have the same opening hours as the station.

 The majority of the facilities at França Station are on the ground floor.
 The only service on another floor is one of two sets of toilets (see above).
-There is a lift to these toilets, however, it is best to use the platform toilets (see above) as they have a disabled toilet option.
+There is a lift to these toilets, however, it is best to use the platform toilets (see above) as they have a toilet for people with a disability option.

 Also, due to the relatively small size of the station (there is one main hall and the platform area), you are unlikely to need extra assistance in getting around the station.
 The platforms are on the same floor as the tickets and entrance hall.